kscharpf/RoboND-Perception-Project/writeup.md

 And here is the resulting normalized confusion matrix:
 ![normalized confusion matrix](./confusion_matrix_normalized.png "Normalized Confusion Matrix")

+As an experiment, I tried to see the effect of the rbf kernel instead but the results on the project were worse despite producing better output in the confusion matrix.
 *Note that capture_features.py, features.py, and train_svm.py were run out of the sensor_stick environment.
 I have copied these scripts into the pr2_robot/scripts directory for the purposes of review.*

 The complete perception pipeline exists in the pcl_callback function in project_template.py.
 The calculation of centroid, identification of target box, and output to yaml is defined in the pr2_mover function in project_template.py.